SuperStormer/Disblock-Origin/README.md

 > [!NOTE]
 > There are certain optional features at the end of the CSS you can change by uncommenting them.
 I am exploring ways to make these more accessible without having to change the CSS, but well here we are for now.

+To see whether Disblock Origin is properly installed, check for the logo at the bottom of the settings sidebar next to Discord's social logos, you should see a mauve Disblock Origin logo to let you know it's working.